Asian shares mixed after China warning on risks, stagflation - NewsBreak

 Biden is expected to announce within days whom he will choose for the nation’s most powerful economic position.
 Many Fed watchers expect Powell to be offered a second term, though Lael Brainard, a member of the Fed’s Board of Governors, has emerged as a leading alternative.

-In other trading, U.S. benchmark crude oil lost 11 cents to $75.83 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the basis for international pricing, lost 24 cents to $78.65 per barrel.
+In other trading, U.S. benchmark crude oil picked up 3 cents to $75.97 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the basis for international pricing, lost 5 cents to $78.84 per barrel.

 Comments / 0